Ashwin-Rajesh/RiSC-16/single_cycle/readme.md

 ![Block diagram](../docs/RiSC16_single_cycle_impl.drawio.svg)

+(Legend : Green - data, Red - Address, Blue - Control)

-Notes : There is also a little bit of "glue" logic that makes sure that the addresses to data memory are valid (in its boundary) when writing and reading.
+Note : There is also a little bit of "glue" logic that makes sure that the addresses to data memory are valid (in its boundary) when writing and reading.
+Reset is also ignored.

 ---